ncayllahua/GigisPizzaHOL/serverless/gigis-serverless-HOL-FF.md

 ![](./images/image20.png)

 In Users area, find your user and click in three dot icon to show you a litle option menu with **Copy OCID** option.
 Select it and note your OCID in a text file.
-Also you could clik in your user and you could copy your OCID from your user data menu.
+Also you could click in your user and you could copy your OCID from your user data menu.

 ![](./images/image21.png)